-Module 4 of the Absolute Basics of Physical & Structural Properties of Molecules course.
+Module 4 of the Absolute Basics of Techniques for Determination of Physical & Structural Properties of Molecules course.

 - Duration: 2 hours